tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

    organization: Volta Networks
    email: xufeng.liu.ietf@gmail.com

+ -
+   ins: L. Contreras
+   name: Luis M. Contreras
+   organization: Telefonica
+   email: luismiguel.contrerasmurillo@telefonica.com

 normative:
+  I-D.bestbar-teas-yang-ns-phd:
   RFC2119:
   RFC8174:
+  I-D.bestbar-lsr-spring-sa:
+    author:
+     -
+      ins: T. Saad
+     -
+      ins: V. Beeram
+     -
+      ins: R. Chen
+     -
+      ins: S. Peng
+     -
+      ins: B. Wen
+     -
+      ins: D. Ceccarelli

+    title: IGP Extensions for SR Slice Aggregate SIDs
+    date: 2021-02

 informative:

 --- abstract

-Network slicing provides the ability to partition a physical network into multiple isolated logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
+Network slicing provides the ability to partition a physical network into multiple logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
 Network slices need to operate in parallel while providing slice elasticity in terms of network resource allocation.
 The Differentiated Service (Diffserv) model allows for carrying multiple services on top of a single physical network by relying on compliant nodes to apply specific forwarding treatment (scheduling and drop policy)  on to packets that carry the respective Diffserv code point.
 This document proposes a solution based on the Diffserv model to realize network slicing in IP/MPLS networks.